-Step 1. (a) When any employee subject to the provisions of this Agreement feels he/she is aggrieved by a violation of this Agreement, he/she, through the PGCOA President or designee, within seven (7) working days after the occurrence of the violation, shall give written notice of the grievance to the Department.
+a.
+When any employee subject to the provisions of this Agreement feels he/she is aggrieved by a violation of this Agreement, he/she, through the PGCOA President or designee, within seven (7) working days after the occurrence of the violation, shall give written notice of the grievance to the Department.
 The written notice must set forth relevant information concerning the alleged grievance, including a short description thereof, the date on which the grievance occurred, and the provision(s) of the Agreement alleged to have been violated.
 The PGCOA President or designee, the aggrieved employee and the Department's designated representative shall meet at a mutually agreeable time and endeavor to adjust the matter within seven (7) working days after timely notice has been given.
 The Department's designated representative shall respond to the PGCOA President or designee not later than seven (7) working days after the meeting.
 If they fail to resolve the matter within the prescribed period, the grieving party may, within five (5) working days thereafter, pursue Step 2 of the Grievance Procedure.

-(b) Should the PGCOA or the County have a dispute with the other party and, if after conferring, a settlement is not reached within ten (10) working days after occurrence of the events giving rise to the dispute, the dispute may be reduced to writing and proceed to Step 2 in the same manner as outlined herein for the adjustment of an employee complaint.
+b.
+Should PGCOA or the County have a dispute with the other party and, if after conferring, a settlement is not reached within ten (10) working days after occurrence of the events giving rise to the dispute, the dispute may be reduced to writing and proceed to Step 2 in the same manner as outlined herein for the adjustment of an employee complaint.

-Step 2.
-If the grievance is not resolved under Step 1, and the grieving party elects to pursue the matter beyond Step 1, the PGCOA President or designee and the aggrieved employee will meet at a mutually agreeable time with the Director of the Department of Corrections, or his designee, for the purpose of attempting to resolve the grievance within seven (7) working days after timely receipt of the written grievance.
+2. Step 2.
+If the grievance is not resolved under Step 1, and the grieving party elects to pursue the matter beyond Step 1, the PGCOA President or designee and the aggrieved employee will meet at a mutually agreeable time with the Director of the Department of Corrections, or his designee, for the purpose of attempting to resolve the grievance within seven (7) working days. after timely receipt of the written grievance.
+A response to the grievance will be issued within seven (7) working days of the meeting between the Director (or his designee) and the PGCOA and the aggrieved employee.
 Should the parties fail to reach an agreement, the dispute may be referred to final and binding arbitration in accordance with the provisions of Step 3.

+3. Step 3.

-Step 3. (a) If the grievance shall have been submitted but not adjusted under Step 2, either the PGCOA President or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 2, that the grievance be submitted to an arbitrator mutually agreed upon by them.
-The parties have mutually agreed that Seymour Strongin shall function as the permanent arbitrator with jurisdiction to hear and decide all arbitration issues contained in this Agreement.
-In the event Mr. Strongin is permanently unable to serve, the County and the PGCOA shall request the American Arbitration Association to provide them with a list of arbitrators from which an arbitrator shall be selected.
-The rules of the American Arbitration Association shall govern the conduct of the arbitration hearing.
+a.
+If the grievance shall have been submitted but not adjusted under Step 2, either the PGCOA President or the County may request in writing, within seven (7) working days after the grievance has been denied at Step 2, that the grievance be submitted to an Arbitrator mutually agreed upon by them.
+The County and PGCOA shall request the American Arbitration Association to provide them with a list of Arbitrators from which an Arbitrator shall be selected.
+The rules of the American Arbitrator Association shall govern the conduct of the arbitration hearing.
 The decision of the Arbitrator shall be final and binding on all parties.
-The fee and expenses of such Arbitrator shall be borne by the losing party.
+The fee and expenses of such Arbitrator shall be split equally by the County and the PGCOA.

-(b) Failure of the grieving party to adhere to the time limits established in this grievance procedure shall render the grievance null and void.
+b.
+Failure of the grieving party to adhere to the time limits established in this grievance procedure shall render the grievance null and void.
 The time limits established herein may be extended only by written consent of the parties involved at the particular step where the extension is agreed upon.
 The Arbitrator shall have the authority to make decisions only on issues presented to him and he shall have no authority to change, amend, add to or detract from any of the provisions of this Agreement.